seL4/docs/Debugging_userspace_threads.md

 ## Enabling this feature
- You can enable and disable the hardware debugging API by going through the kernel's configuration system: make menuconfig -&gt; seL4 Kernel -&gt; Build Options -&gt;
-Enable hardware breakpoint and single-stepping API.
+ You can enable and disable the hardware debugging API by going through the kernel's configuration system: make menuconfig -> seL4 Kernel -> Build Options -> Enable hardware breakpoint and single-stepping API.

 Not all platforms support this feature for two main reasons: